pruno7/sharpupsql/README.md

 Porting some of PowerUPSQL features to C#

-Can also be used with Cobalt Strike's execute-assembly.
+Can also be used with Cobalt Strike's execute-assembly. (not yet usable)

 ## Options